xbmc/repo-plugins/plugin.video.crunchyroll-takeout/README.md

 Thanks to the following for code:

-maruchan, Reinis, Voinage, Zehd, mattrk, and le__
+maruchan, Reinis, Eduardo, randomllama, Voinage, Zehd, mattrk, and le__